nico/demumble/README.md

 # demumble

-`demumble` demangles both POSIX and Visual Studio symbols.
+`demumble` demangles both Itanium and Visual Studio symbols.
 It runs on both POSIX and Windows.

     $ demumble _Z4funcPci